Water Service Shutoffs

 What if I get my water from a private company?

 The utility must attempt to resolve your complaints promptly and courteously.
-If they don't, you may ask the Utilities Division of the Iowa Department of Commerce for help.
-The utility must tell you in writing that you may ask the Utilities Division for help.
+If they don't, you may ask the Iowa Utilities Board (“IUB,” a Division of the Iowa Department of Commerce) for help.
+The utility must tell you in writing that you may ask the IUB for help. https://iub.iowa.gov/

-The utility may disconnect your service if you don't pay your bill.
+The utility may disconnect your water service if you don't pay your bill, including amounts owed to a separate wastewater (sewer) treatment provider.
 However, they must try to collect the money you owe before they shut off your water.
-They must also give you at least 12 days' notice before they shut off your water.
+They must also give you a written notice of your rights and responsibilities to avoid shut off, with at least 12 days’ notice (not counting Sundays and legal holidays) before they shut off your water.
 If you dispute that amount of money you owe, they must wait 45 days before disconnecting your water while the dispute is resolved.
 However, they can make you pay the amount that is not in dispute.
-If you file a complaint with the Utilities Division, the utility could have to extend this waiting period another 60 days if the state requests it.
+If you file a complaint with the IUB, the utility could have to extend this waiting period another 60 days if the IUB requests it.

 The utility may not refuse service to you because: